google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 Related glslangValidator issue: https://github.com/KhronosGroup/glslang/issues/1865.

-### Write worker script that uses Mesa's Piglit test framework to render images
+### Write worker script that uses Piglit test framework to render images

 [Mesa](https://mesa.freedesktop.org/) is an open-source graphics driver suite that is able to power a massive range of graphics hardware across the last twenty years of computing.
 To help deal with the